ervysad/02-counter-app/README.md

 # Counter React App

-This project is a sample of useState hook in order to create and print a Reac Counter App.
+This project is a sample of useState hook in order to create and print a React Counter App.

 ## Available Scripts